Eucalyptus mooreana: Distribution and habitat

 Eucalyptus mooreana is found on steep rocky slopes and summits in a small area of the Kimberley region of Western Australia where it grows in red sandy soils over sandstone or quartzite in the Wunaamin Miliwundi Ranges.
 It is isolated to six separate populations, five of which are in conservation areas and one on a pastoral lease spread over a combined area of 295 km2.
 One of the populations comprised 150 individual plants while the others have not been surveyed.
 It is found at reasonable high elevations including the summit of Mount Broome at 3060 ft, Bold Bluff 2760 ft and Mount Leake 2246 ft.

 Conservation status

-In 2008 the species is listed as "vulnerable" under the Australian Federal GovernmentEnvironment Protection and Biodiversity Conservation Act 1999 and as "Threatened Flora (Declared Rare Flora — Extant)" by the Department of Environment and Conservation (Western Australia) meaning that it is likely to become extinct or is rare, or otherwise in need of special protection.
+In 2008 the species is listed as "vulnerable" under the Australian Federal Government Environment Protection and Biodiversity Conservation Act 1999 and as "Threatened Flora (Declared Rare Flora — Extant)" by the Department of Environment and Conservation (Western Australia) meaning that it is likely to become extinct or is rare, or otherwise in need of special protection.
 The main threats to the species are fire and grazing by cattle.
+It was listed as a near threatened species by the International Union for the Conservation of Nature in 2019.